flatmax/buildroot.rockchip/README.md

 Connect to the console debug uart with a serial cable.
 Or, add the openssh-server pacakge to the buildsystem, then ssh in as user root, no pass.

-# Rock 3 a
+# Rock 3 a and Rock cm3
 Uboot commands are still manual at this point.
 Cut and paste the contents of boot.cmd into console when uboot comes up to get linux to boot.

 # TODO
 ## for the rk3308 board
 Try to find suitable rock-chip boot binaries on github. rk3308_ddr_589MHz_uart0_m0_v1.26.bin can't be found in rkbin.
 Shift uboot and the kernel to mainline Linux.
-## for the rk3568 board - rock 3 a
+## for the rk3568 board - rock 3 a and rock cm3
-work out why boot.cmd is not working with uboot - fix that.
+work out why boot.cmd is not working with uboot - fix that. https://forum.radxa.com/t/autorun-a-uboot-script/10461